ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis

 \subsection{\methodName{} Generator}

-The \methodName{} Generator enhances the WaveGAN architecture \cite{Donahue2018wave} by integrating dynamics from the ECG simulator described in Section \ref{sec:ecg_simulator}.
+The \methodName{} Generator enhances the WaveGAN architecture \citep{Donahue2018wave} by integrating dynamics from the ECG model described in Section \ref{sec:ecg_simulator}.
 While retaining the architectural foundation of WaveGAN, we extend the loss function to better capture the physiological accuracy required for realistic ECG signal generation.

-\paragraph{\textbf{Generator Loss Function:}} The generator's loss function is a composite of the Wasserstein distance, which aims to deceive the discriminator by generating realistic cardiac cycles, and the Euler Loss function, adapted from \cite{golany20simgan}, to further enhance the realism of the generated heartbeats modeled by the ECG dynamical model (Section \ref{sec:ecg_simulator}).
+\paragraph{\textbf{Generator Loss Function:}} The generator's loss combines the Wasserstein distance with an EDM-derived Euler Loss that enforces physiological consistency (Section~\ref{sec:ecg_simulator}).
+This Euler Loss quantifies the alignment between generated heartbeats and the dynamical model's output.

-In traditional GAN setups, the generator typically learns to produce synthetic data based on input noise, evaluated by the discriminator.
-To enhance the realism of generated heartbeats and leverage insights from the ECG simulator, we implement the Euler Loss function, which quantifies the alignment between generated heartbeats and the dynamical model's output.
+The first component of the Euler Loss quantifies how closely the temporal dynamics of each generated single lead adhere to the predictions of the EDM.
+For a generated heartbeat $h_k$ (for lead $k$), and its corresponding EDM parameters $\boldsymbol{\eta}_k$, this is defined as:

-In this equation, $h$ denotes the generated heartbeat, $\eta$ includes the model parameters, and $f_z$ represents the ODE from the ECG simulator that models the $z$ component (heartbeat trajectory).
-The variables $x_\ell$ and $y_\ell$ represent the trajectories of the other components computed using the discrete solution to the coupled ODEs.
-The Euler Loss is calculated using the distance measure described above and assesses how closely the generated heartbeat adheres to the physiological model.
-It aims for minimal deviation from the equations of the proposed dynamical model, which means the generated signal maintains consistency with the simulator's equations.
-This consistency indicates perfect alignment with the underlying ECG dynamics.
+In this equation, $h_k$ denotes the generated heartbeat for lead $k$, $\boldsymbol{\eta}_k$ includes the EDM parameters specific to lead $k$, and $F_z(\cdot)$ represents the ODE from EDM (Equation~\ref{ode_equations_z}) modeling the $z$ component (heartbeat trajectory).
+The variables $x_{k,\ell}$ and $y_{k,\ell}$ represent the trajectories of the other two state variables, computed using the discrete Euler solution to the coupled ODEs for lead $k$.
+This \emph{intra-lead} Euler Loss encourages each generated signal to remain consistent with its underlying physiological dynamics as defined by the EDM.

-The Simulator Distance assesses the degree of alignment between the generated heartbeat and the biophysical model described by the ODEs.
-By fixing the $z$ trajectory to the generated heartbeat and the $x$ and $y$ trajectories to their ODE solutions, the Euler Loss quantifies how well the ODE in $z$ holds.
-A perfect match results in a Simulator Distance of $0$, indicating exact alignment with the model, while deviations lead to larger distances.

-The Euler Loss for the generator is defined as:
+The intra-lead Euler Loss for the generator is defined as: